Quick NavigationSkip to main contentSkip to navigation

 Essaouira, Agadir

 Mild year-round.
 Wind is the dominant weather factor, not temperature.
-Summers are cooler than inland, winters rarely cold.
+Summers stay cooler than inland; winters rarely turn cold.

 Interior Plains